Stephen MacLean: Peter Allen

 MacLean is said to have idolised Peter Allen, after first meeting him when he talked his way into meeting him after a performance one night.
 He followed his career all over the world, interviewed him many times, filmed his Australian solo cabaret debut, and became close to Allen's mother, Marion Woolnough.
 After Allen's death in 1992 MacLean started work on a biography of Allen, which was published in 1996, entitled Peter Allen: The Boy from Oz, (alternative title The Boy from Oz: The Peter Allen Story).
 This work was later adapted to create the hit musical The Boy from Oz.

 While working on the biography, he suggested making Allen's life into a film to producer Ben Gannon, having previously alerted Gannon to Allen's work back in the early 1970s.
 Gannon, however, thought that a documentary should come first, and produced The Boy from Oz, which was written and directed by MacLean.
 This screened on ABC Television in 1995.

 After the biography was published in 1996, Gannon and Robert Fox decided to use the work as the basis for a stage musical.
 The book to be used for the show was commissioned from Nick Enright, and MacLean acted as consultant on workshopping the musical.
 The Boy from Oz stage musical, directed by Gale Edwards, premiered at Her Majesty's Theatre, Sydney, on 5 March 1998, and went on to play on Broadway and elsewhere with great success.

 Personal life

-He was an openly gay man, who dressed his tall (190 cm) frame elegantly.
+He was an openly gay man, who was 190 cm feet tall.